-If you’re a premenopausal adult woman, you’re most likely to be fertile and get pregnant if you have unprotected sex a few days before or during ovulation.
+You’re most likely to be fertile and get pregnant if you have contraception-free sex a few days before or during ovulation.

 Ovulation happens when your ovaries release an egg.
 It occurs approximately once per month, about 12 to 16 days after menstruation.
 The specific day you ovulate depends on your cycle length.
 This is largely controlled by fluctuations in your sex hormone levels.

 However, sperm can remain alive and viable in the body up to 5 days after ejaculation.
 So, it’s possible to have intercourse up to 5 days before you ovulate and get pregnant as a result.

-These biologic realities mean the actual period of viable fertility can last anywhere from five to eight days for most women.
-In general, women are most fertile during the following times:
+These biologic realities mean the actual period of viable fertility can last anywhere from 5 to 8 days.
+In general, you’re most fertile during the following times:

 - the 5 days before ovulation